1953 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1953-D Quarter Value

-The 1953-D Quarter stands out as the highest mintage coin in the 1953 Washington quarter series, with Denver producing over 56 million pieces—more than triple Philadelphia’s output.
-Despite this substantial production, the coin maintains collectible significance due to its 90% silver composition and its role as the final year of silver quarters.
+The 1953-D Quarter is the highest-mintage coin in the 1953 Washington quarter series, with Denver producing over 56 million pieces — more than triple Philadelphia’s output.
+Despite this massive production, PCGS considers it “one of the rarest 1941–1964 Washington quarters in Gem MS65 condition” and “especially rare in MS66 or better.”

 1953-D Quarter Price/Grade Chart